Joi Barua: Career

 Barua started his career by singing jingles for several advertising campaigns including Fiat Linea, Vodafone, Reliance, LG, Hero Honda, Nescafe, Club Mahindra, Yatra.com etc. Before starting playback singing, he worked as background singers for several Bollywood films in the early 2000s.
 His notable playback singing for Hindi films include Dev.D, Udaan, Luv Ka The End, Mujhse Fraaandship Karoge, Zindagi Na Milegi Dobara.
 In 2010, he recorded two songs for Telugu film Kalavar King.
+Joi Barua and his band created history atop the Rezang La War Memorial on May 4, 2022 when they released the anthem for the 114 bravehearts of the Indian Army who lost their lives here during the Indo-China War in 1962.

 Albums and singles

 Barua, along with his band mates of Joi, launched the album titled Joi: Looking out of the Window on 21 December 2010.
 The album contains 8 tracks and all of them features vocals of Barua.
 The songs are a blend of rock, soul, folk and worldbeat.
 The band also released the first music video filmed on Aikon Baaikon, a track from the album.
 Apart from Barua, the band members are Pawan Rasaily (lead guitar), Ibson Lal Baruah (rhythm guitar), Manas Chowdhary (bass guitar) and Partho Goswami (drums).

 In 2011, he sang the Assamese song "Khiriki" for Hengool Theatre.
 In June 2013, Joi and his band released an Assamese single, Pitol Soku from the documentary Riders of the Mist.
 The documentary features the bareback jockeys of Jorhat and Sivasagar districts of the Assam and the song pays an homage to them.
 A blend of Rock and Worldbeat, the song and its promotional video was unveiled by John Abraham and Vishal Dadlani.

-In 2014, he collaborated with Shruti Haasan and composed an Assamese-Tamil fusion song titled Prithibi Ghure, and performed together in an INKtalks live event.
+In 2014, he collaborated with Shruti Haasan and composed an Assamese-Tamil fusion song titled Prithibi Ghure and performed together in an INKtalks live event.
 The Tamil lyrics was penned by Kamal Haasan, while the Assamese lyrics were written by Ibson Lal Baruah.

 Joi released a number of singles during 2016 and 2017, under the project name 'Pride'.
 These songs with their videos portrays stories from Assam.
 While 'Rabha' narrated an incident of the legendary Bishnu Rabha, collaborated with American saxophonist George Brooks, 'Na Jujor Ronuwa stressed on the lesser-known, but the largest tribe within Assam, the Koch-Rajbongshi's.